-People who are willing to overlook others faults, flaws, failings and mistakes because they know they have their own they know they make their own, narcissists need people who are willing to forgive them so the narcissist can take advantage of that forgiveness by repeatedly hurting that person, forgiveness is something that’s personal to an individual.
+People who are willing to overlook others’ faults, flaws, failings and mistakes because they know they have their own they know they make their own.
+Narcissists need people who are willing to forgive them, so the narcissist can take advantage of that forgiveness by repeatedly hurting that person.
+Forgiveness is something that’s personal to an individual.

 4. Empathetic people.

-People who are willing to try and understand another, willing to sympathise with the narcissist’s victims plays, people willing to put themselves in another’s shoes and feel what it feels like if the victim plays a narcissist is selling them happened to them.
-Hence, they feel compelled to support the narcissist, help the narcissist, forgive the narcissist because that narcissist had a bad day.
-People who are willing to open up and explain themselves as that narcissist can then use those very explanations against that person as leverage to manipulate that person, to guilt trip, to intimidate, to frustrate to gain reactions knowing they’ll take responsibility for their behaviour and feel bad for reacting to the narcissist.
+People who are willing to try and understand another, willing to sympathise with the narcissist’s victim plays, people willing to put themselves in another’s shoes and feel what it feels like if the victim plays, a narcissist is selling them happened to them.
+Hence, they feel compelled to support the narcissist, help the narcissist, and forgive the narcissist because that narcissist had a bad day.
+People who are willing to open up and explain themselves as that narcissist can then use those very explanations against that person as leverage to manipulate that person, to guilt trip, to intimidate, to frustrate, to gain reactions knowing they’ll take responsibility for their behaviour and feel bad for reacting to the narcissist.

 5. A willingness to help others.

-Narcissists will happily exploit others compassion and use it against that person to the narcissist’s advantage.
+Narcissists will happily exploit others’ compassion and use it against that person to the narcissist’s advantage.
 A narcissist loves finding those who will do all they can to help the narcissist, as this plays straight into the hands of a narcissist’s manipulative games.

 6. People who have a positive outlook.